torps/torps/README.md

   classes and will be smaller and faster to process later.
 If [filtered] is 1 (not recommended by default), relays that will not be selected by the path selection algorithm won't be included for efficiency.
+    IMPORTANT NOTE: If the consensuses being processed start at the very beginning of a month, which is true assuming you just extract some monthly consensus archives as provided by Tor Metrics, then the first ~18 hours of network state files for the first month of the period being processed will incorrectly contain many fewer relays than actually existed in the Tor network at that time.
+This is because a relay is only included if its descriptor is found in the descriptor archive, but a relay only publishes a new descriptor only after ~18 hours.
+Thus the for the initial hours, the needed descriptors are in the descriptor archive of the month before the period being processed.
+You can see how many relays are included in each network state file by looking at the output lines of the process command.
+For example, the relevant lines should look something like:
+  <pre><code>
+  Processing consensus file 2013-09-01-00-00-00-consensus Wrote descriptors for 2 relays.
+  Did not find descriptors for 4277 relays
+  </pre></code>
+  Thus when doing a simulation, it is recommended to exclude the network state files from the first 24 hours of processing (or any longer period of time).
+By then, the number of missing descriptors should be zero or in single digits.
+Continuing the previous example, we can see there aren't any missing descriptors by the second day:
+  <pre><code>
+  Processing consensus file 2013-09-02-00-00-00-consensus ...
+  Wrote descriptors for 4261 relays.
+  Did not find descriptors for 0 relays
+  </pre></code>
+  The script util/examine_process_output.py can be fed the output of the process command to provide convenient statistics to help make this decision.

+  found in the consensus and matched with a descriptor from the descriptor archive.
   2. Run simulations over a given period.
 This is done with the following command: python pathsim.py simulate [nsf dir] [# samples] [tracefile] [user model] [output] [adv guard cons bw] [adv exit cons bw] [adv time] [num adv guards]